Setting up the project

 node server.js

-Then in Cleora app create a new WebSocket request.
-Enter your IP address and port for your local server in the URL field and open a new connection.
+In your WebSocket client app, create a new WebSocket request, enter the IP address and port of your local server in the URL field, and open a connection.

 Cleora app screenshot with server url being entered into the url text field